26+ Thought-Provoking LinkedIn Statistics

 Frequently Asked Questions

-2. What percentage of people are on LinkedIn?
+How many people are on LinkedIn?

-3. Which countries use LinkedIn the most?
+Who uses LinkedIn the most?

-4. What is a good engagement rate on LinkedIn?
+What is a good engagement rate on LinkedIn?